 These areas do have community assets including schools, community centers, senior centers, parks, and other public facilities.
 Two public housing facilities, one for families (Senator Circle) and the other for the elderly and disabled (Bayou Towers) that are operated by the Houma-Terrebonne Housing Authority (HTHA) are located within these neighborhoods.
-In 2017, a historic school building was renovated to provide 47 studio apartments.
-The project included the new construction of 56 additional units on the same site.
-This senior housing facility located in downtown Houma known as Academy Place Apartments offers 103 units of affordable housing for persons 62 years of age and older.
+These complexes are in the redevelopment stage due to damages caused by Hurricane Ida.